gwalen/erc20_swapper_task/README.md

 * Is the contract usable for EOAs?

-Yes, the contract is usable for EOAs, either manually using Etherscan or with any client (written with, for example ethers-js).
+Yes, the contract is usable for EOAs, either manually using Etherscan or with any client (using for example ethers-js).

 * Are other contracts able to interoperate with it?